jandal487/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 114).
+I also tried different values of EPOCHS, DROPOUTS and BATCH_SIZE.
+In the end, I am using 5 EPOCHS, BATCH_SIZE of 32 and 1 DROPOUT of 0.5 where as other 2 of 0.25, also shown in the architecure

 #### 4. Appropriate training data